 Best folding commuter bikes

 City commuters love the convenience of space-saving folding bikes, but a smooth and easy-to-use folding mechanism can be an investment.
-“If money is no object, go with a Brompton,” said Conroy.
-“They’re really well-made folding bikes that fold up to nothing.”
-Crooks, also a Brompton fan, said their “utility allows a much easier way to do a multi-modal commute: you can take a folding bike on the train during rush hour without bothering your commuting peers and, then unfold the bike in a matter of seconds and complete your commute.”
-McCorkell called watching it seamlessly fold up “a visual experience.”
+When it comes to folding commuting bikes, Brompton makes the hands-down favorite among our experts, four of whom recommend its top-of-the line model.
+It was also the top pick of Streetsblog editor Gersh Kuntzman, who tested out a variety of folding bikes for us.
+While the Brompton is pricey, Kuntzman found that it was truly the best around.
+As he puts it, “Every part of this bicycle has been engineered for maximum compactness.”
+Conroy agrees: “If money is no object, go with a Brompton.
+They’re really well-made folding bikes that fold up to nothing.”
+Crooks, also a Brompton fan, says the bike’s “utility allows a much easier way to do a multi-modal commute: You can take a folding bike on the train during rush hour without bothering your commuting peers and then unfold the bike in a matter of seconds and complete your commute.”
+And McCorkell says that watching it seamlessly fold up is “a visual experience.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.